cferdinandi/right-height/README.md

 ### Use Right Height events in your own scripts

-You can also call the Right Height adjust height function in your own scripts:
+You can also call the Right Height adjust height function in your own scripts.

+#### adjustContainerHeight()
+Set all content areas in a container to the same height.

 ```javascript
 rightHeight.adjustContainerHeight(